N3b3x/hf-ntc-thermistor-driver/README.md

 ## 🤝 Contributing

 Pull requests and suggestions are welcome!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.
+Please see the main HardFOC coding standards for contribution guidelines.

 ## 📄 License